webmarkyn/weather-app/README.md

 # Weather app

-This app is able to provide you temperature information based on the city or region provided.
+This app is able to provide you temperature information based on given the city or region.

 This project is created to practice and get more familiar with API's and async functions, promises end etc.